Online Tactics: Fundraising

 As I talked about in the section on site promotion and audience-building, creating a sense of community and an emotional connection can be vital in the process of turning casual readers into dedicated supporters.
 If people feel a real attachment to your cause or candidate, they’re much more likely to want to help you out financially.
 Your goal is to build that connection and then use it in amounts carefully regulated to turn as few people off as possible.

-You’ll reach your activists mainly through email, so think through your messaging strategy carefully.
+You’ll reach your activists mainly through email (it remains absolutely the “killer app” of online fundraising), so think through your messaging strategy carefully.
 Some points to keep in mind:

 - Carefully regulate your message frequency, which I discuss in some detail in the section on list management.